nchenevey1/gimp-comfy-tools/README.md

 * Add the directory containing the plugin .py files

 ## <a id="websocket" href="#toc">GIMP and Websocket</a>
+* Pip is required:
-* I got get-pip.py from https://bootstrap.pypa.io/pip/2.7/get-pip.py
+  - I got get-pip.py from https://bootstrap.pypa.io/pip/2.7/get-pip.py

 * Add get-pip.py to GIMP folder: C:\Program Files\GIMP 2\bin

-* From a Windows Command Prompt Window cd to the GIMP Python folder (type cmd into the file explorer address bar):
+* From a Windows Command Prompt Window, cd to the GIMP Python folder (or just type cmd into the file explorer address bar):
 `cd C:\Program Files\GIMP-2\bin`

 * Run the get-pip.py script using the GIMP version of Python: